These Travel Accessories Make Sleeping on Airplanes Way Easier

 For travelers who fall into the latter category, it's worth exploring any avenue to secure some precious in-flight shut-eye — even if the methods elicit more than a couple raised eyebrows from fellow passengers.

-These products that may look a little ridiculous, but may also just do the trick for finally slipping into glorious, elusive slumber in the skies.
+These products may look a little ridiculous, but they'll also help you finally slip into a glorious, elusive slumber in the skies.

-These memory foam pillows have just about everything you could want in a travel pillow, and to top it off, they come with a two-year satisfaction warranty.
-This product is a major upgrade from the standard, beaded neck pillows that have become synonymous with overpriced airport gift shops.
-With sturdy, ergonomic design and real memory foam, they’re effective enough to be worth the investment.
+This memory foam pillow has just about everything you could want in a travel pillow: It provides plenty of neck support, is made with breathable fabric, and comes with a convenient carrying case.
+This product is a major upgrade from the standard, bead-filled neck pillows that have become synonymous with overpriced airport gift shops.
+With a sturdy, ergonomic design and real memory foam, it's effective enough to be worth the investment.

-The SmartTravel portable footrest secures around the seatback tray table to solve the where-the-heck-do-I-put-my-feet issue that's altogether too common in an era of limited legroom and oversized carry-ons.
+This portable footrest secures around the seatback tray table to solve the where-the-heck-do-I-put-my-feet issue that's all too common in an era of limited legroom and oversized carry-ons.

-Bucky eye masks are a vast improvement over the flimsy mask that came with your last international flight care package.
-They make look a little Martian, but they’re available in a variety of colors and patterns — some that actually verge on stylish — and come equipped with a strong strap that won't lose elasticity the third time you use it.
+This Bucky eye mask is a vast improvement from the flimsy option that came with your last international flight care package.
+It may look a little Martian, but it's available in a variety of colors and patterns — some that actually verge on stylish.
+Plus, it comes equipped with a strong strap that won't lose elasticity the third time you use it.

-For serious travelers who are willing to drop a pretty penny on a night of sound sleep, these may be worth it.
-For those seeking the noise-canceling power of these headphones for a fraction of the cost, consider the Rohm portable white noise machine—although this product is more suited for a hotel room than an airplane, it gets high reviews for effectiveness.
+A pair of noise-canceling headphones is a must-have while traveling.
+For serious travelers who are willing to drop a pretty penny for a night of sound sleep, these may be worth it.
+For those seeking the noise-canceling power of these headphones for a fraction of the cost, consider the Rohm portable white-noise machine.
+Although this product is more suited for a hotel room than an airplane, it gets high reviews for effectiveness.

 Before you scoff at the seemingly superfluous nature of this product, it's worth giving it a try on your next long flight.
 This mist by Kiehl's contains a combination of lavender, geranium, and rosemary that moisturizes and refreshes sensitive skin in dry conditions (like inside a plane cabin).
 Lavender is also known for its calming, slumber-inducing effects.

 We'll do you a favor and refrain from delving into the statistics behind bacteria and germs on the average commercial airliner.
-If you're losing sleep on planes not because of physical discomfort but because of the mental ick factor of traveling in a less-than-sterile environment, carrying these on-the-go Clorox wipes for your tray table and arm rests may help ease your mind.
+If you're losing sleep on planes because of the mental ick factor of traveling in a less-than-sterile environment, carrying these on-the-go Lysol wipes for your tray table and armrests may help ease your mind.